The ghost algebra and the dilute ghost algebra

 The bulk squares of the dilute ghost lattice model are the same as those in the dilute Temperley-Lieb lattice model, so we can use an existing face operator from that model.
-We use a face operator from Batchelor and Yung \cite{BatchelorYung}, given by
+We use a face operator due to Nienhuis \cite{Nienhuis} and Izergin and Korepin \cite{IzerginKorepin}, given by

 where

 and $\beta = -2\cos(4\phi)$.